andreas-zeller/auto-swoosh/README.md

     Do Not Disturb is enabled, sound play aborted

-and as soon as Mail.app logs this message, `Auto Swoosh` plays a swoosh sound (instead of Mail.app).
+and as soon as Mail.app logs this message while sending a mail, `Auto Swoosh` plays a swoosh sound (instead of Mail.app).

 Open `Auto Swoosh.app` with the Automator app to see details.